Gang travels from Kumbh to Lalbaugcha Raja to steal mobiles

-The bunch of criminals was nabbed after the Ganpati festival when they were preparing to rob a petrol pump at Reay Road
+The bunch of criminals was nabbed after Ganpati festival when they were preparing to rob a petrol pump at Reay Road.
+Cops have recovered over 80 phones and some gold valuables from the group

 A gang of robbers came all the way from Kanpur to steal mobile phones and gold valuables from the Lalbaugcha Raja Ganpati mandal.
 The Kalachowkie police arrested one accused on September 30, who later led them to the other members of the gang.